Trucking Accident FAQs

 What damages can I receive compensation for?

 You can ask for compensation for medical bills, lost wages, lost future earnings, pain and suffering, disability and emotional distress.
 Additional compensation can be requested if you are suing over the wrongful death of a loved one.
-Your truck accident attorney in Sacramento should discuss all the possibilities with you before taking action.
+Your personal injury attorney in Sacramento should discuss all the possibilities with you before taking action.

 How long do I have to file a lawsuit?